1908 – 1928

 Lucille Allen

-Nurse trained at Plymouth Hospital · Oral history, 1976
+Nurse trained at Plymouth Hospital · Black Bostonia Oral History Project, City of Boston Archives, 1976

 The Exclusion

-In 1903, Dr. Cornelius N. Garland arrived in Boston.
-He had graduated from Shaw University’s medical program in 1901, studied medicine at the University of London, and passed the Massachusetts medical exam with high honors.
+In 1903, a young Black doctor arrived in Boston from Alabama.
+Dr. Cornelius N. Garland had graduated from Shaw University’s medical program in 1901, completed postgraduate training at the University of London, and passed the Massachusetts medical exam with high honors.

 Dr. Cornelius N. Garland